France struggles to fight radical Islam in its jails

 Untrained staff tend to confuse devout Muslims with potential radicals, said sociologist Khosrokhavar, author of a 2004 study commissioned by the Justice Ministry that was the first to highlight the level of Muslims in French jails.

-"The whole attitude to radicalisation is outdated," he said.
+"The whole attitude to radicalization is outdated," he said.
 "Those who become radicals are precisely those who do not show it.
 It happens without any kind of external signs like growing one's beard."

 Another hurdle is that France's internal prison intelligence unit, known as EMS-3, has no judicial power, complicating moves to share information with the DCRI domestic security service.